 Entry Rules for Yalata Community

-These rules have been revised regularly to reflect current environmental risk factors and apply from 12:01 AM on the 22nd November 2021 until further notice:
+These rules have been revised regularly to reflect current health and environmental risk factors, applying from 1st May 2024 until further notice:

-1. Movement in and out of Yalata freely is reserved to Anangu Yalata Residents and Anangu visitors only.
+Entry to Yalata is not permitted without an Approved Permit.
+However, movement in and out of Yalata freely is reserved for Anangu Yalata Residents and Anangu visitors only.

-2. All remote workers based in Yalata, essential services, maintenance contractors, Health Care providers and visitors will be required to undertake the permit application.
+All remote workers based in Yalata, essential services, maintenance contractors, health care providers and visitors are required to undertake the permit application.

 For further enquiries please contact either: